How to Learn German Colors the Creative Way: 20 Vibrant (and Bizarre) German Sayings with Colors

 Literal Translation: You can wait there until you are black

-Presumably it’s not going to happen.
+Presumably, it’s not going to happen.
 Therefore, it’s best not to wait too long.
 Also note that the informal form of “you” (du) is used in this example.
 If you’re looking to insult a stranger or a superior, it’s more grammatically correct to say Sie.

-9. Er ist ein Schwarzfahrer
+9. Schwarzfahrer

-Meaning: He is a dodger
+Meaning: fare dodger

-Literal Translation: He is a black rider
+Literal Translation: black rider

-10. Weißbluten
+10. Bis zum Weißbluten

 Literal Translation: To bleed white

-This is a simple variation from the English concept…at least white blood is probably easier to clean up.
+This is a simple variation from the English concept… at least white blood is probably easier to clean up.

 11. Eine weiße Weste haben